 Body comparison: Canon 200D vs 5D Mark III

 The physical size and weight of the Canon 200D and the Canon 5D Mark III are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 200D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 5D Mark III is considerably larger (55 percent) than the Canon 200D.
 Moreover, the 5D Mark III is substantially heavier (110 percent) than the 200D.
 It is noteworthy in this context that the 5D Mark III is splash and dust-proof, while the 200D does not feature any corresponding weather-sealing.